Women’s health startup Celmatix now offers genetic testing for fertility issues

 Women typically have to wait to get this type of genetic screening from a fertility specialist, and only after they’ve gone a long enough time without a successful pregnancy.
 Sometimes they may never get the option of genetic screening or only once they’ve conceived to test the embryo for genetic abnormalities.
 However, Celmatix offers Fertilome at the patient’s request through a qualified physician.

-But Fertilome also provides more than just genetic information to the patient.
+But Fertilome provides more than just genetic information to the patient.
 It also uses natural language processing and a unique algorithm to sift through the myriad data.

 “We realized there were dozens of risk-factor genes not being used widely,” Celmatix founder Piraye Beim said.

 And it was a laborious project for her team to get Fertilome ready for market.
 Beim told TechCrunch it took two whole years to manually comb through all the data using PRISMA guidelines, pulling out data points like race and age, to give the research context.